pslucas0212/RHEL-EUS/README.md

 The registered system name is: eus92.example.com
 ```

 Let's check the system status.
-We see that Content Access Mode is set Simple Content Access (SCA).
+We see that Content Access Mode is set tSimple Content Access (SCA).
 With SCA enabled we only need to enable the instance and we don't need to assign a specific subscription to the instance.
 ```
 $ sudo subscription-manager status +-------------------------------------------+